Anjin-Liu/mapreduce-examples/temp.md

 Abstract

-Introduction --> Problem Statement and Research Motivation
+1. Introduction --> Problem Statement and Research Motivation

-Methodology (Problem Definition & Method) --> Methodology
+2. Methodology (Problem Definition & Method) --> Methodology

-Experiment --> Experiments
+3. Experiment --> Experiments

-Literature Review (Related Works) --> Literature Review
+4. Literature Review (Related Works) --> Literature Review

 Conclusion

 ---

+1. get an idea or trying to solve a problem
+2. literature review, find existing solutions, evaluation datasets, metrics
+   a. full fill our requirements, then end
+   b. cannot full fill our requirements, then continue
+3. propose our own solution and proof that our solution is better
+4. run experiment
+5. complete the paper

+---

-## 1. 🧠 Problem Statement and Research Motivation
+## 1. 🧠 Introduction: Problem Statement and Research Motivation

 ### 🔍 Background Introduction